-Freedom From Ye knocks before entering individuals private

-Coercion and Restraint space.
-Staff member mentioned this

-setting is physically accessible for all

-individuals.
-Staff member indicated

-individuals are given choices, are able to

-make their own decisions and are

-listened to ensure they are treated with

-respect and dignity.
-Individuals talk to

-case managers weekly and have good

-communication on "likes" and "dislikes"

-to ensure they are free from coercion

-regarding their choices.

-All interviews confirmed that the

-individual is free from restraint,

-seclusion, and coercion.

-Individual served makes their own N/A

-schedule and feels they have control over

-their choices.
-Individual served stated

-they have to be back in time for dinner.

-According to Individual served individual

-has free access to all areas inside but

-can't be outside without staff.
-Individual

-gets to choose what to eat, when to eat,

-and with whom to eat with.
-There is a

-laundry room in the house that individual

-has access to at any time to do laundry.

-Individual is allowed to have visitors of

-their choice when they choose.
-Individual

-is aware of a legal agreement that protects them from being evicted or forced to move out.
+Freedom From Coercion and Restraint Yes knocks before entering individual's private space.
+Staff member mentioned this setting is physically accessible for all individuals.
+Staff member indicated individuals are given choices, can make their own decisions and are listened to ensure they are treated with respect and dignity.
+Individuals talk to case managers weekly and have good communication on "likes" and "dislikes" to ensure they are free from coercion regarding their choices.
+All interviews confirmed that the individual is free from restraint, Individual served makes their own schedule and feels they have control over their choices.
+Individual served stated they have to be back in time for dinner.
+According to Individual served individual has free access to all areas inside but can't be outside without staff.
+Individual gets to choose what to eat, when to eat, and with whom to eat with.
+There is a laundry room in the house that individual has access to at any time to do laundry.
+Individual is allowed to have visitors of their choice when they choose.
+Individual is aware of a legal agreement that protects them from being evicted or forced to move out.
 Autonomy and Choice, Planning and Life Choices Yes The staff interview stated, "we do not make schedules for individuals at this setting".
 There are not restrictions at this setting regarding when individual can come and go, such as a curfew.
 Staff member mentioned individuals have free access to all areas inside and outside whenever they want.
 Individuals have access to a full stocked kitchen.
 Staff cooks for all individuals.
 One individual can do things on their own but other two need assistance.
 Individuals have a choice on what, where, and with whom to eat with.
 According to staff individuals have full access to laundry room located in the house, staff assists with laundry.
 Staff agreed individuals are allowed to have visitors of their choosing whenever they want.
-All individuals have a legal agreement that protects them from being agreement that protects them from being evicted or forced to move out.
+All individuals have a legal agreement that protects them from being evicted or forced to move out.

-Individual served reported not knowing if N/A

-they had a choice in what services they

-received.
-Individual was aware of having

-a choice in who provided services.

-Individual knew to talk to case manager if

-wanting to request a change to their

-Autonomy and Choice, services and supports.

-Choices Regarding Yes

-Services and Supports Staff member agreed individuals have

-total input into their services and

-supports.
-Individuals are made aware

-they can request a change to their

-services and supports by filling out Choice

-form, talking to case manager, guardian,

-or CDDO.

-The staff interviewed made it apparent N/A

-that during the initial training period

-Staff Training in HCBS Yes different characteristics of the final

-and the Final Rule 162 settings rule are discussed.
-These

-characteristics include rights, autonomy,

-and choice.
+Autonomy and Choice, Choices Regarding Services and Supports Yes Individual served reported not knowing if they had a choice in what services they received.
+Individual was aware of having a choice in who provided services.
+Individual knew to talk to case manager if wanting to request a change to their services and supports.
+Staff member agreed individuals have total input into their services and supports.
+Individuals are made aware they can request a change to their services and supports by filling out Choice form, talking to case manager, guardian, or CDDO.
+Staff Training in HCBS and the Final Rule Yes The staff interviewed made it apparent that during the initial training period different characteristics of the final settings rule are discussed.
+These characteristics include rights, autonomy, and choice.

-Presumptively Institutional Settings Yes The setting has been flagged for having characteristics of isolation and meets the definition of a Category 3 Heightened Scrutiny Setting.
+Presumptively Institutional Settings The setting has been flagged for having characteristics of isolation and meets the definition of a Category 3 Heightened Scrutiny Setting.
 Though there are presumptions of isolation the setting, policy and procedure, processes and interviews verify the setting ensures these presumptions are overcome and Final Settings Rule requirements are met.
-Policies and procedures are unique to the setting and Home and Community Based characteristics Individual is active in the planning of their daily lives and afforded many opportunities to be as independent as possible while still having their needs met. -- ----- --- -- --
+Policies and procedures are unique to the setting and Home and Community Based characteristics Individual is active in the planning of their daily lives and afforded many opportunities to be as independent as possible while still having their needs met. --- -- --